Glossary of Dental Clinical and Administrative Terms

 maintenance, periodontal: Therapy for preserving the state of health of the periodontium.

-malar: Pertaining to the cheek bone; see zygomatic bone.
+malar: Pertaining to the cheek or cheek bone; see zygomatic bone.

 malignant: Having the properties of dysplasia, invasion, and metastasis.